Trio wins Nobel Prize in chemistry for work on quantum dots, used in electronics and medical imaging

 Judy Giordan, president of the American Chemical Society, said she was thrilled at the selection of the winners.

-“What we care about a lot in chemistry is being able to make and tailor novel structures and architectures to solve problems that help people and the planet,” Girodan said.
+“What we care about a lot in chemistry is being able to make and tailor novel structures and architectures to solve problems that help people and the planet,” Giordan said.

 WERE THE WINNERS ANNOUNCED PREMATURELY?